free-spirit11/hooligans/README.md

 IMPLEMENTING NOW: filtering> decide what attributes goes into what places. e.g. color will be in options, as well as size attribute.
 All the rest should probably be added to the general schema

-FINISHED AT: added meilisearch packs and configs on back and front end.
-Created the search function in lib.
-Now need to use that function from the filters (try only price for now and later modify the function to implement other filters)
+FINISHED AT: Working on Search functionality:

+1. State with the search input +
+2. onChange sets the state +
+3. find the function for clicking enter, which should send the state as the query parameter, and router.push to the corresponding one. +
+4. Create search results page which will use meilisearch and show the search results page (start with the products page and than improve gradually) NEXT > need to implement the meilisearch functionality for search